 - Tool handles

 The other main component of the Holm tree is its fruit.
 The tree's acorns are edible and are often boiled and used as a medicine to treat infections.
-Meanwhile, the tree's seeds can be dried, ground into a powder and used as a thickening in soups, stews and bread dough.
+Additionally, the tree's seeds can be dried, ground into a powder and used as a thickener in soups, stews and bread dough.

 Given its ability to tolerate shade and air pollution, the Holm tree is a top pick for public parks, gardens and city streets.